-Soils obtained during our investigation were tested for hydrocompression and exhibited a collapse potential of 1.2 to 1.7 percent when loaded to the expected post-grading pressures.
-The test results indicate that the soils are classified as having a "slight" (0.1 to 2.0 percent) degree of specimen collapse in accordance with ASTM D5333.
+Soils obtained during our investigation were tested for hydrocompression and exhibited a collapse potential of 1.3 to 2.2 percent when loaded to the expected post-grading pressures within the upper 5 feet, resulting to a "slight" (0.1 to 2.0) to "moderate" (2.1 to 6.0) degree of specimen collapse in accordance with ASTM D5333.
+Soils below 5 feet exhibited a collapse potential of 0.8 to 0.9 percent when loaded to the expected post-grading pressures, resulting in a "slight" degree of specimen collapse in tin accordance with ASTM D5333.